spotinst/spot-oceancd-releases-old/examples/README.md

 ```
 Steps towards your Canary deployment

-Note: Here you will find all of the relevant templates to get started with Ocean CD and apply a Canary Deployment strategy for a demo NGINX application.
+Note: Here you will find all the relevant templates to get started with Ocean CD and apply a Canary Deployment strategy for a demo NGINX application.

 1. Migrate your Deployment.yaml into a ‘SpotDeployment’ CRD by copying your deployment and change its ‘Kind’ to SpotDeployment (see ‘SpotDeployment.yaml).
 Note: Do not forget to update the namespace in which you plan to do the rollouts.